 SRI will ensure that all clients are scheduled to transition to the new AS9100 standards during a surveillance event, special audit, or recertification event in the permitted timeframe.

-The AS/EN/JISQ 9100 (AS9100) Revision C Quality Systems standard for Aerospace is the current management system standard.
-Based on ISO 9001:2008, it includes another 100 requirements referring specifically to aerospace.
+The AS/EN/JISQ 9100 (AS9100) revision D Quality Systems standard for Aerospace is the current management system standard; for AS9120 the current revision is B. The new standards are based on ISO 9001:2015, and include additional requirements referring specifically to aerospace.
 AS9100 also supports the FAA’s FAR Title 14 Part 21 requirements.

 A Standard for the Aerospace Supply Chain